 Hilton London Tower Bridge

-Situated on the South Bank between Tower Bridge and London Bridge, the 16,349 m² Hilton London Tower Bridge, with its thirteen- and eight-storey wings clad in a combination of red clay tiles and metal panels to create a clean, contemporary aesthetic, was a major landmark within the new ‘More London’ masterplan.
+Situated on the South Bank between Tower Bridge and London Bridge, Hilton London Tower Bridge, with its thirteen- and eight-storey wings clad in a combination of red clay tiles and metal panels to create a clean, contemporary aesthetic, was a major landmark within the new ‘More London’ masterplan.

-The mixed-use, multi-phased development was designed to revitalise this disparate area close to the City by introducing commercial and residential uses alongside the hotel, sited around high quality hard landscaping and public areas, with a range of cafés and restaurants.
+The mixed-use, multi-phased development was designed to revitalise this disparate area close to the City of London by introducing commercial and residential uses alongside the hotel, sited around high-quality hard landscaping and public areas, with a range of cafés and restaurants.
 The hotel, plot five of a total of ten within the masterplan, faces the site’s central road, More London Place, to the north, whilst providing pedestrian access to the Tooley Street conservation area to the south.

 Of the two sections in the 255-room hotel, the thirteen-storey wing required a two-storey basement to house a variety of amenities, while the eight-storey block had no basement.
 We considered waterproofing details particularly carefully, since different usages required different levels of treatment.
 Due to the prevalence of made ground, found in a variety of thicknesses on this brownfield site, we specified piled foundations to reduce impact on surrounding ground and mitigate differential settlement between buildings.